Hero of Sparta II: Story

 After escaping from the Guardian, Pegasus flies Argos to Egypt, where he is stopped in his tracks by a woman calling herself 'the Sphinx Master'.
 She tells Argos that he may go no further and proceeds to battle him; however, he manages to defeat her before taking the Sphinx Claws, her signature weapons.
 As she dies on the ground, the Sphinx Master reveals that his visit was foreseen in a prophecy, and tells him to go forth to an underground temple at the end of the valley ahead.
 Argos follows her directions to the underground temple, where he finds the Thunder Spear, another mystical weapon.

 Pegasus takes Argos back to Greece, but they are struck down by the Colossus, which is guarding the road ahead.
 Argos heads over a pile of destroyed ships towards the Colossus before defeating it by catapulting himself into the monster's head.
 He then heads through the gate the Colossus was guarding, and finds that it leads to the fortress of Khronos, the god of time.
 Now aware of his final goal, Argos scales the fortress and defeats Khronos.
 He then harnesses the god's power, and travels back in time to the point when he emerged from the Underworld.
 Rather than heading back to Sparta like he did before, he instead turns the ship around and sails away, preventing the apocalypse from ever happening.

 Gameplay

 The game consists of 11 levels where the player controls Argos as he fights through Hades' armies.
 Argos collects "orbs" from his fallen enemies; green for health, and blue for mana.
 He can also find "seals", hidden power-ups that can be used to upgrade weapons in various ways.
 These seals come as the elements of Earth, Fire, Water, and Air.
 After collecting a set of them (Three seals to a set) Your weapon of choice will be granted a special power.
 When enemies are weakened, Argos can also activate quick-time events to kill them.
 Doing so will earn Argos more orbs, and sometimes it is necessary for advancing the story.

+Reception

+Hero of Sparta II received positive reception from video game critics.